 Controls Research Corp

 Controls Research Corporation (CRC) is a very poorly-understood company.
-Examples of their keyboards and switches are rare almost to the point of nonexistent.
-One keyboard example has been found, as has one calculator example.
+Examples of their keyboards and switches are extremely rare.
+Two keyboard examples have been found, as has one calculator example.
 Additionally, a bare keypad has been found.

 The CRC Mark II keyboard was a bespoke keyboard arrangement built around CRC 02 discrete snap-action dry reed switches.

-The Mark II keyboards brochure indicates that there are patents pending, but no US patents for Controls Research Corporation seem to have been digitised.
+The Mark II keyboards brochure (see Documentation, below) indicates that there are patents pending, but no US patents for Controls Research Corporation seem to have been digitised.
 Sadly the brochure gives no indication of its age.

 CRC 02 is a tall discrete reed switch module offered with CRC’s Mark II keyboards.
 These switches were advertised as having “magnetic snap action”.
 The design is fairly tall, measuring 2.025 inches from the centre of the switch base to the top of the keycap.
 The top of the switch body is 1.25 inches from the PCB, measured from the centre of the base.
 The base of the switch is angled to 10° to provide a stepped profile when the PCB itself is angled likewise.
 Switches are secured to the PCB using a pair of 2-56 machine screws.